Best Income Protection Insurance For Contractors In 2024

 Step 4: Once a claim receives approval

-Once an application gets a sign-off, you will receive a call to confirm your bank payment details and when the first payment will occur.
-Until this has happened, you need to keep paying your monthly premiums into the policy.
-The claim will review from time to time until you can return to the workplace.
+Until this happens, you must keep paying your monthly premiums per the policy.
+The claim will be reviewed from time to time until you can return to the workplace.

 FAQs Around Contractor Income Protection Insurance